 Look at these two mock websites I have here:

-Oh there is so much wrong with this (totally made up) website on the left side.
+Oh there is so much wrong with this (totally made up) website on the right side.
 The fonts and colors clash and don’t follow her branding at all.
 There’s actually not much wrong with her actual content other than the fact that her choice of photo is so muted and get lost in the whole layout.
 Not to mention that the sidebar and ads drastically take the focus away from the content, which is never a good thing.
 In fact they are downright distracting!
 We don’t have to necessarily replace the blog image, but if we were to change it to something more visually interesting it would be sure to catch the reader’s eye.
 We also need to edit the sidebar widgets and the ad (most places will give you options or you can ask if you can design an ad for them that fits your theme), fix the font choices and just give this blog a little bit of a face lift.
 Now the blog post becomes the center of attention, just like we want!

 Granting, this imaginary website still has a ways to go, but it’s definitely a step in the right direction!